tgallacher/gatsby-plugin-remove-generator/README.md

 ## Options

-Pass supported options to the plugin to modify its default behaviour.
+Pass supported options to the plugin to modify the default behaviour.

 ```js
 // gatsby-config.js